-To minimise time away from practice all the units will be taking place as Friday evening tutorials, with Saturday study days in year one and Saturday hands on days in year two.
+To minimise time away from practice all the units take place as Friday evening tutorials, with Saturday study days in year one and Saturday hands-on days in year two.

-The Certificate year comprises seven units covering foundation learning elements of the units below:
+The Certificate year comprises seven units covering foundation learning elements as follows:

 - Periodontics 2 (covering prognosis, non-surgical periodontal therapy, antimicrobials, management of furcations and perio-endo lesions)

-- Occlusion 1 (covering Occlusal and TMJ examination, demonstration of facebow, articluator selection and taking occlusal records for advanced cases)
+- Occlusion 1 (covering occlusal and TMJ examination, demonstration of facebow, articulator selection and taking occlusal records for advanced cases)

-- Occlusion 2 (covering casts, Michigan splints, practical application of occlusion in clinical practice, Dahl approach)
+- Occlusion 2 (covering casts, Michigan (stabilisation) splints, practical application of occlusion in clinical practice, (Dahl approach)

-The Diploma year comprises six units covering in-depth clinical blended learning to provide specialised skills in the units below:
+The Diploma year comprises six units covering in-depth clinical blended-learning to provide advanced skills in the following units: